 Although there were no "blockbuster" results reported, Jack Cuzick, PhD, a prominent English researcher, emphasized 4 areas women can explore to lower their breast cancer risk.

 Weight and alcohol

-Every kilogram a women is overweight after menopause increases her breast cancer risk by about 1 percent and more than one to two alcohol drinks per day also increased risk.
-Conversely, obtaining or maintaining a healthy body weight and limiting alcohol intake lowers risk
+After menopause, every kilogram (approximately 2 pounds) a woman is overweight increases her breast cancer risk by about 1 percent.
+Drinking more than one or two alcoholic beverages a day also increases risk.
+Conversely, obtaining or maintaining a healthy body weight and limiting alcohol intake lowers risk.

-The group of women in an older study who exercised moderately for three hours a week reduced their risk almost as much as any of the available drug therapies.
+Women in a previous study who exercised moderately for three hours a week reduced their risk almost as much as any of the available drug therapies.

-Cuzick’s study looked at the ability of anastrazole, a drug we now use to treat breast cancer, to prevent breast cancer in women who’ve never had breast cancer, but who are at increased risk of the disease because of their family history of other noncancerous breast findings.
-The incidence of breast cancer in the women who got the drug was 50 percent lower than the women at similar risk who took a placebo, certainly good news for women looking to lower their risk.
-Our experience at Lancaster General Health, however, is that very few healthy women are truly interested in exploring their breast cancer risk in depth.
-In addition to anastrazole, we also use tamoxifen, raloxifene, and exemestane to prevent breast cancer.
+Cuzick studied the ability of anastrazole, a drug used to treat breast cancer, to prevent the disease in women who’ve never had breast cancer but are at increased risk due to family history or other noncancerous breast findings.
+The incidence of breast cancer in women who took anastrazole was 50 percent lower than women at similar risk who took a placebo.
+If you have questions about this or other medications to prevent breast cancer, talk to your doctor.

-Elizabeth Horenkamp, M.D., is a medical oncologist with a special interest in breast cancer, general oncology, and hematology.
-A graduate of the University of Pennsylvania Medical School, she was a resident at Wilford Hall Medical Center, where she also held a fellowship.
-She was an undergraduate at Franklin & Marshall College.
+Elizabeth Horenkamp, MD, is a medical oncologist with LG Health Physicians Hematology & Medical Oncology.
+She has a special interest in breast cancer, general oncology, and hematology.
+She is a graduate of Franklin & Marshall College and the University of Pennsylvania Medical School.